 UX Design for startups is a continuously expansive field that covers many aspects of design.
 To this day, countless experts are still discovering new concepts to provide the optimal user experience.

 We can separate the principles of UX Design into four different elements.
 All of these aspects work together to enhance user satisfaction.

 Experience strategy, interaction design, user research, and information architecture are the building blocks of UX Design for startups.
 As a startup owner, you need to identify how to target these aspects to provide the best experience for your users or customers.

 Experience strategy is the process of planning and designing an excellent experience for your users.
 It's essential to think about the end-to-end experience of your product, from the first time a user hears about your product to the time they stop using it.

 Experience strategy includes creating a user journey map, which outlines a user's steps to complete a task.
 You'll also need to design wireframes and prototypes to help you visualize your product.

-This aspect of UX Design focuses on combining the business approach and the creative approach of solving a problem.
+This aspect of UX Design for startups focuses on combining the business approach and the creative approach of solving a problem.

 This subdivision of UX Design aims to deliver a good investment return by providing an effective UX strategy.